Frumph/comic-easel/readme.txt

 * do not display transcripts on the archive and search pages
 * the column for the all comics now uses the name chosen for the taxonomy
 * change the way the comment value is displayed in the navigation to better support disqus and other 3rd party comment systems
+* Comic sidebars now default to being enabled on new installations

 = 1.7.7.1 =
 * fixed bug where you couldn't save the facebook image size